The primary antagonists of the series, whom the Rebels mean to liberate the world from.

-- Aloof Older Brother: We didn't even known he had a sibling working for the Hair Kingdom until he revealed himself.
+- Aloof Older Brother: We didn't even know he had a sibling working for the New Hair Kingdom until Goisu revealed himself.

-- Arc Villain: Arguably the Disc-One Final Boss of the first half of the series ending the complete reliance on gags, and beginning its Genre Shift to Shōnen leading into the OVER arc
+- Arc Villain: Arguably the Disc-One Final Boss of the first half of the series ending the complete reliance on gags, and beginning its Genre Shift to more traditional Shōnen elements leading into the OVER arc

 - Beard of Evil: For some reason (other than being able to see his mouth more clearly), his beard is white while his pompadour is black.